-Linked sources are sources which are global across one or more scenes.
+Linked sources are sources that are global across one or more scenes.
 Useful for example, when you want a text that continues scrolling between two scenes or a fixed lower third on two scenes.

 Linked sources will always share the same name and have a fixed resolution.

-The settings in the Color, Layout and Effects tab can be set individually for linked sources.
+The settings in the Color, Layout, and Effects tab can be set individually for linked sources.
 You can choose to apply the same settings in the Color tab, by enabling the “Apply to all linked sources”.

 To check the list of linked sources of a source, click the “Linked sources” on the bottom right of the source properties.